LegoTypes/ha-synthetic-sensors/docs/Synthetic_Sensors_Integration_Guide.md

     )
 ```

-This approach handles everything automatically using storage-based configuration.
+This approach handles everything automatically using storage-based configuration and supports custom comparison logic for
+domain-specific data types.

 ## Data Provider Interface with Real-Time Updates